Cody-Learner/aurt.aurutils.based/README.md

 Aurt and aurt-info are currently in alpha phase.
 The feature set is not yet 100% stable.
 The aurt script is accompanied by aurt-info script to provide user feedback when using aurt.
 Place both aurt and aurt-info scripts in $PATH for out of the box operation.

 These scripts have been tested on my system managing around 100 AUR packages.
-All the rough edges I've have encountered so far have been worked out at this point.
+All the rough edges I've encountered so far have been worked out at this point.

 For testing aurt and aurt-info, either set up per specs below or edit the script to your setup.